Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 22. Establish time frames

 You could choose a daily, weekly, or monthly time frame to evaluate the project’s progress within your team’s effort.
+You can add a time block in your calendar, or just set a task for yourself in your project management tool.

 23. Be aware of burn-out

-remote working can be challenging due to the blurred division between private and work life.
+Remote working can be challenging due to the blurred division between private and work life.

 a team of four people having an outdoor team building activity